 Employer contributions are made up of two costs: the annual estimated costs of benefits earned by employees currently working or "normal cost" and the amortized payment of the unfunded accrued liability (UAL).
 Employers pay their "normal cost" or current contributions as a percentage of payroll and pay for their unfunded accrued liability (UAL) as a set dollar amount both of which are determined by CalPERS through an actuary valuation.
 In Fiscal Year 2019/2020, the weighted average, blended employer's current contribution is 15.35% of payroll (13.25% in Fiscal Year 2018/2019).
-This rate includes the UAL payment of \$133,413 towards VCTC's total UAL of \$1,969,921 (\$2,024,617 in Fiscal Year 2018/2019).
+This blended rate includes the UAL payment of \$133,413 towards VCTC's total UAL of \$1,969,921 (\$2,024,617 in Fiscal Year 2018/2019).

 VCTC remains among the agencies receiving the lowest increases to pension costs.
 The increase remains relatively small because VCTC made a fiscally prudent decision to keep the benefit factor at 2% @ 60 for Classic employees.
 VCTC is also starting to benefit from PEPRA.
-Although the rates have fluctuated over the years (see Chart 10 - Historical Pension Employer Rates), VCTC's weighted average, blended employer rate since 1989 (or 30 years) is 8.064%.
+Although the rates have fluctuated over the years (see Chart 15 - Historical Pension Employer Rates), VCTC's weighted average, blended employer rate since 1989 (or 30 years) is 8.299%.

-Chart 10 - Historical Pension Employer Rates
+Chart 15 - Historical Pension Employer Rates

-Every few years CalPERS performs an actuarial assumption study that reviews their economic and demographic assumptions.
+Every few years, CalPERS performs an actuarial assumption study that reviews their economic and demographic assumptions.
 Then CalPERS modifies the information used to compute the employer's required contributions.
 These modifications include asset liability management, actuarial assumption changes like mortality rates, discount rate adjustments and changes necessitated by PEPRA.
 Other adjustments occur annually, such as the adjustment for investment returns.
 One recent assumption change impacting the current rates is the lowering of the discount rate from 7.5% to 7% over the next several years.
 The current discount rate used is 7.25%.
 A change that will impact rates beginning in Fiscal Year 2021/2022 is the shortening of the amortization period (from 30 years to 20 years) used to recognize gains and losses.
 The new policies will result in faster amortization of future changes in unfunded liability.
 Although many of these adjustments will increase employer rates, the anticipated outcome should be a more stable and sustainable pension plan.
+The estimated CalPERS employer contribution blended rates for the next five years are presented below in Table 6 - Projected CalPERS Pension Employer Blended Contribution Rates.